IBM/data-prep-kit/doc/data-processing.md

 * Document id
 * Contents of the actual dcoument to be used for LLM training

-The following might be an example sequence of transform.
+The following might be an example sequence of transforms.

 ![Data Transformation](data-transformation.jpg)